The Republic of Poland signed the Mine Ban Treaty on 4 December 1997 and ratified on 27 December 2012, becoming a State Party on 1 June 2013.

 Poland has reported that the Mine Ban Treaty, as an international agreement, is superior to domestic law once ratified and applies directly in Poland.
 It has indicated that national implementation measures may be addressed through an amendment to the Penal Code.

-Poland attended the Mine Ban Treaty Fifteenth Meeting of States Parties in Santiago in November–December 2016, where it provided an update on its stockpile destruction.
-Poland also attended the intersessional meetings in Geneva in June 2017, and the Mine Ban Treaty Third Review Conference in Maputo, Mozambique, in June 2014.
+Poland has attended most meetings of the Convention, most recently the Seventeenth Meeting of States Parties in Geneva in November 2018.
+Poland also attended the Mine Ban Treaty Third Review Conference in Maputo, Mozambique, in June 2014.
+It did not attend the intersessional meetings in Geneva in May 2019.

 Production, transfer, use, stockpiling, and destruction